rtulke/proxyreaper/README.md

 ```

 ## Installing OS wide
-The system wide installation works for the most Debian based Distributions, like Debian, Ubuntu, Mint, RaspberryOS, Kali Linux...
+The system wide installation works for the most Debian based Distributions, like Debian, Ubuntu, Mint, Raspberry PI OS, Kali Linux...

 ```bash
 # start as root or try: "sudo su -" or "sudo -i"